Adding observation data#

 To retrieve the standardised data from the object store there are several functions we can use which depend on the type of data we want to access.

 To access the surface data we have added so far we can use the get_obs_surface function and pass keywords for the site code, species and inlet height to retrieve our data.
+Using get_* functions will only allow one set of data to be returned and will give details if this is not the case.

 In this case we want to extract the carbon dioxide (“co2”) data from the Tacolneston data (“TAC”) site measured at the “185m” inlet: